 Requests for lower development densities are subject to the same permit approval timelines as other application types.
-Once a building permit is issued, construction typically begins within a few months.
 Subdivisions benefit from pre-approved Master Plans, which streamline building permit reviews and allow for quicker transitions to construction.
 Subdivision maps are valid for two years after project approval, with the possibility of six additional one-year extensions under State law, allowing a total lifespan of up to eight years.
 On average, the time between project approval and map recording is five years.